NTProvost/PHP-2550-Project/README.md

 ## Summary of Files Included

-Final Report (Code).R includes all associated coded used in this project.
+Final Report (Code).R includes all associated code used in this project.

 Final Report.Rmd is the R Markdown file that we used to create our final report.